rgs1/zk_shell/README.md

 /copy/Foo
 ```

-Grepping for content in znodes can also be done via grep:
+Grepping for content in znodes can be done via grep:

 ```
 (CONNECTED) /> grep / unbound true